Focus is about Emotions, Engagement & Skill (attention is task-dependent, not a limited resource)

 This stimulus is placed in a container called working memory where we use that stimulus and respond to it.
 Our real understanding of focus begins here.
 Focus is the commitment to respond to that stimulus adequately and appropriately.
 For example, if the stimulus you have to act on is an email, your working memory should be dealing with that instead of prioritizing another stimulus like an Instagram notification.
 The task you are doing is now about that working memory being influenced by: Stimuli prioritization, emotions, sense of reward, and mental effort.

 Tests of attention have not really shown any change in people over time.
-But enough real-world examples have wrongly assumed that focus is attention[5].
+But, enough real-world examples have wrongly assumed that focus is attention[5].
 For example, TED talks were designed to be 18 minutes because they thought 18 minutes is how long people can focus at a stretch.
 Earlier research said people can take good notes for 10-15 minutes and then they stop.
 Schools conclude lectures of 40 minutes are long enough for most people to focus.
-Combining this ambiguous data with the 8 second news, we get an unrealistic attention span of 8 seconds to 50 minutes…. which makes no sense because none of the data points measured attention.
+Combining this ambiguous data with the 8 seconds news, we get an unrealistic attention span of 8 seconds to 50 minutes…. which makes no sense because none of the data points measured attention.

 Our attention system can also get corrupted because we live in an environment.
-Our attention can latch on to something that should not pop-out under normal circumstances.
-But stimuli can pop-out because of priming[6].
+Our attention can latch on to something that should not pop out under normal circumstances.
+But stimuli can pop out because of priming[6].
 For example, if you spend a lot of time reading fantasy with orcs and goblins and dragons, your attention is biased to recognize fantasy elements like swords, long terrains, castles, etc. Because of the priming (past influence), seemingly neutral stimuli become more salient and become distractions.

 So…..